graue/plucky/readme.markdown

 If provided, `end()` fires when there's no more music to play.

-## clip.next()
+## clip.next(index)

 Trigger the next musical function, if there is one.

+If `index` is specified, trigger the musical function at `index`.

 ## clip.end()

+End the currently playing clip and trigger the next clip.

+## clip.destroy()

-End the currently playing musical function.
+End the currently playing clip only.

 ## clip.go(index)

-Trigger the musical function at an `index` in the musical array.
+Trigger the musical function at an `index` in the musical array and stop playing the current clip.

 # install